 The Anti-Racism Committee strives to make the Guild into an effective anti-racist organization, holding it to the principles on which it was founded.
 The cost of joining the Anti-Racism Committee is $12, which can be paid with your membership dues.
 For more information, email email@example.com.

 The Anti-Sexism Committee works to advance the Guild’s work in the movement for women’s liberation.
-Projects include: planning panels and workshops at Guild events; organizing projects in locally and nationally; and writing articles for Guild Notes to educate Guild members about the contributions of women to the organization and its history.
-The cost of joining the Anti-Sexism Committee is $15.
-For more information, email email@example.com.
+Projects include: planning panels and workshops at Guild events, organizing projects locally and nationally, and writing articles for Guild Notes to educate Guild members about the contributions of women to the organization and its history.
+For more information, email firstname.lastname@example.org.

 The work of the Committee on Democratic Communications focuses on the right of all peoples to a democratic world wide system of media and communications based upon the principle of cultural and informational self-determination.
 The cost of membership in this committee is $35 for members, and $15 for students.